How to Make New Year's Resolutions that Stick

 Let me leave you with this piece: join me in making a fitness commitment, NOT a resolution.

+The definition of resolution is: the action of solving a problem, dispute, or contentious matter.
 I don’t know about you, but I don’t want to just solve a problem, I want to make changes that will last a lifetime.

 What are your Fitness Commitments?
 Drop them in the comments below!